 Then select “Create a CSV file” or “Create a JSON file”

-2. In the project explorer, open the “assets” file and then the “data” file
+2. In the project explorer, open the “data files” view

-Finally, do a right click to create a JSON or CSV file from the drop-down menu
+Finally, click on a button tocreate a JSON or CSV file

 Once the CSV/JSON file is created, it can be used from the call script action.

 To associate your JSON/CSV file to your script, click on the call script action “Call the script [name_of_script]”

 There are two ways to add your CSV/JSON file in the action: